-11 A/57/304, annex.
+&lt;sup>14 A/57/304, annex.

-12 United Nations, Treaty Series, vol. 2349, No. 42146.
+&lt;sup>15 United Nations, Treaty Series, vol. 2349, No. 42146.

-basis, of all summits, international conferences and high-level meetings mandated by the General Assembly, including those to be held in 2021;
+76. Requests the Department of Global Communications and its network of United Nations information centres to raise broad awareness and to engage in a comprehensive and multilingual promotional campaign and coverage, on an equal basis, of all summits, international conferences and high-level meetings mandated by the General Assembly, including those to be held in 2022;